Message from the New Co-Chairs

 Mr. Nagai was appointed to Executive Director and member of Standing Committee at JPF in 2012.
 He has served as Chairman of the Board at Good Hope Capital Inc., since 2016.
 He also has served as a Senior Research Fellow at the Research Center for Innovation Management, Ritsumeikan University since 2016, and a visiting Professor at Tsurukawa Junior College since 2017.

 Mr. Komino was born May 30, 1980.
 He has experience in providing assistance on the ground in countries including Afghanistan, Pakistan, Myanmar and Thailand.
 He established CWS Japan to deliver emergency assistance to those affected by the Great East Japan Earthquake and became its Director and General Secretary.
-Mr. Komino holds leadership roles in humanitarian aid and disaster risk reduction networks both inside and outside Japan, currently serving as a member of the Executive Committee and General Secretary at the Asian Disaster Reduction and Response Network (ADRRN), a member of the Regional Steering Group (RSG) in Asia for the World Humanitarian Summit (WHS),joint secretariat for Japan CSO Network for Disaster Risk Reduction (JCC-DRR), Chair of Quality and Accountability Network Japan (JQAN), and Director at Japan NGO Initiative for Safety and Security (JaNISS).
+Mr. Komino holds leadership roles in humanitarian aid and disaster risk reduction networks both inside and outside Japan, currently serving as a member of the Executive Committee and General Secretary at the Asian Disaster Reduction and Response Network (ADRRN), a member of the Regional Steering Group (RSG) in Asia for the World Humanitarian Summit (WHS),joint secretariat for Japan CSO Network for Disaster Risk Reduction (JCC-DRR), Chair of Quality and Accountability Network Japan (JQAN).